Identifies the code to execute when an instance of a class is destroyed.

 - You can change the syntax of this part.
 See @Option Directive for more information.

-Typically, a destructor is needed to free a system resource, such as an Internet socket, for example.
+Usually a destructor is necessary to free a system resource, for example an Internet socket.

-Only one destructor is permitted within a class.
+Only one destructor is permitted in a class.

 You must put the destructor after all constructors and before all procedures of the types